I love Twit Cleaner!

-Anyways, I was going through the people Wibu were following and realized loads of them were irrelevant – based on their bios/descriptions – but that checking for dead accounts, bots etc isn’t easy based on Twitter’s web interface alone.
+Anyways, I was going through the people Wibu were following and realized loads of them were irrelevant – based on their bios/descriptions – but that checking for dead accounts, bots, etc isn’t easy based on Twitter’s web interface alone.

-The problem is that the web interface will only show you a person’s 3 most recent tweets, and that you often need to click through to see each account, one at a time, after seeing the initial three.
+The problem is that the web interface will only show you a person’s 3 most recent tweets and that you often need to click through to see each account, one at a time, after seeing the initial three.

 (The reason you need to see more is that you’d have to check if this is someone who is self-centered, only tweets based on RSS feeds or otherwise uses Twitter in a way that won’t allow you to build a relationship with them.)

 Also, you have to remember to open the user profiles in new tabs.
-Otherwise, when you click back, you start at the top of your followers list, and may need to wait for the AJAX to load more followers when you scroll down (the “view more followers” function that loads their profiles when you get to the end but without loading a new page) .
+Otherwise, when you click back, you start at the top of your follower’s list and may need to wait for the AJAX to load more followers when you scroll down (the “view more followers” function that loads their profiles when you get to the end but without loading a new page).

-Enter TwitCleaner which is a Twitter app that will check all these profiles for common patterns of anti-social behaviour and generate a report for you.
+Enter TwitCleaner which is a Twitter app that will check all these profiles for common patterns of anti-social behavior and generate a report for you.
 From there you can just click user profiles to unfollow.